Twiggecode/Integer-Sequences/Pull Request Template.md

 *example for table*
 <!--
 This is an example of sequence submission.
-Replace the current data with the sum up of your submission, or delete the table if it is not necessary -->
+Replace the current details with the details of your submission, or delete the table if it is not necessary -->

 | Sequence name | Added new \ Update existing | Language | Added new \ fixed issues |